Are You Rice-Ready?

 The program fees will be charged to the student in the quadmester in which they are registered for a Residential/GFE course.
 These fees will be set annually.

-Yes, each student must attend at least one MBA@Rice Residential and one GFE as part of the curriculum.
-Domestic MBA@Rice Residentials have a program fee of $850, including some meals and lodging, and international GFEs have a $1,800 program fee, which includes some meals and lodging.
-These fees do not include tuition or transportation to and from the MBA@Rice Residential or GFE location.
+Yes, each student is required to attend at least one MBA@Rice Residential and one Global Field Experience (GFE) as part of the curriculum.
+On-campus MBA@Rice Residentials have a program fee of $1,100, and international GFEs have a program fee of $2,200.
+These fees include select meals and lodging but do not include tuition or transportation to and from the Residential or GFE location.

 The fees will be charged to the student in the quadmesters in which they are registered for an MBA@Rice Residential or GFE course.
 These fees will be set annually.